adam-fowler/aws-signer-v4/README.md

 The library extends `HTTPClient` with two functions.
 One for providing a `HTTPClient.Request` containing a signed URL and the other one with the authorization in the headers.

 ## Usage Guide
 Firstly you need to create a signer object, which is initialised with security credentials for accessing Amazon Web Services, the signing name of the service you are using and the AWS region you are working in.
-You can create a credentials object directly and enter your credientials or get them from the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+You can create a credentials object directly and enter your credientials or get them from the environment variables `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` using the `EnvironmentCredential` struct.
 There are other ways of accessing AWS security credentials but that isn't the purpose of this library.
 The signing name in general is the same as the service name eg `s3`, `sns`, `iam` but this is not always the case.

 The following example code creates a signed URL to access a file in S3.
 ```